Have you ever locked yourself outside because you forgot your keys?

 Ways to Keep Burglars Out Of Your Garage

-Now you know how you or anyone else could easily break into your garage door, you can do something to prevent that from happening and protect your property.
+Now you know how you or anyone else could manually open garage door from outside, you can do something to prevent that from happening and protect your property.
 These tips are summarized below:

 Use A Zip Tie to Secure the Emergency Release

 You’ve just learned how easy it is to exploit the emergency latch of the garage door using a hooked wire or a coat hanger.
 You can use a small zip tie through the holes in the release lever and to another hole that slides the door open.
-This will create resistance when pulled using a coat hanger or hooked wire but still allow you to use the emergency release if there’s an emergency.
+This will create resistance when pulled using a coat hanger or hooked wire but still allow you to use the emergency release if there’s an emergency by breaking the zip tie.

 Install A Door Devil On the Side Door